cavo789/atom/README.md

 	* Only for VBS
 		* Replace some keywords, solve typo issue (f.i. replace `WScript.Echo` by `wScript.echo` so files will be a few normalized)

+### snippets.cson

+List of snippets (i.e. abbreviations) that I use when I'm coding in PHP, markdown, vbs, ...

+### styles.less

+My own stylesheet for atom.
+Most probably useless for you.

 ## Contribute